rvauradkar1/testfuse/README.md

 The component slice is created in the application 'main' package.
 Helps in:
 1. Isolating dependencies on the 'fuse' package.
 2. One place to define the graph(s).
+3. Multiple slices can be creatd in case of different component graphs.
-3. Aid mock generation for unit-testing.
+4. 'mock' package uses these slices to create mock for unit-testing.

 **Example:**